Litovel: Sights

-The historic town centre is formed by the Přemysla Otakara II.
-Square and its surroundings.
+The historic town centre is formed by the square Náměstí Přemysla Otakara II. and its surroundings.
 It was delimited by the Morava and its branches, and by town walls, which remnants are preserved.
-The landmark of the town square is the town hall.
+The main landmark of the town square is the town hall.
 It was originally a manor house which was sold to the town in 1557.
-It was reconstructed in 1572 and baroque modified in 1724.
-The town hall tower, 65 m tall, was built right over the Nečíz, one of many branches of the Morava that runs underneath the square.
+It was reconstructed in 1572 and modified in the Baroque style in 1724.
+The town hall tower, which is 65 m tall, was built right over the Nečíz, one of many branches of the Morava that runs underneath the square.

 The town square is lines by preserved burger houses.
 A plague column stands in the middle of the square.
 It was created in 1724.
 The pillar is decorated with seven statues of plaque patrons and The Holy Virgin on the top.

-The Bridge of Saint John (Svatojánský most) is a stone bridge over the Morava River.
-It was constructed in 1592, and it is the third oldest bridge in the country (and the oldest stone bridge in Moravia).
+The bridge Svatojánský most ('bridge of Saint John') is a stone bridge over the Morava River.
+It was constructed in 1592, which makes it the third oldest preserved bridge in the country (and the oldest stone bridge in Moravia).

 A notable building is the Gymnasium of Jan Opletal.
 The Neorenaissance school building, named after Jan Opletal, comes from 1901 and is decorated with four ceramic mosaics designed by Jano Köhler, which depict scenes from the history of the town.

 The Church of Saints Philip and James is the probably the oldest church in Litovel.
 Its existence was first mentioned in 1342.
 It was completely rebuilt after in the early Baroque style in 1692–1694.

 The Church of Saint Mark was originally a Gothic church, also first recorded in 1342.
-The extensive renaissance reconstruction took place in 1529–1532, after the Thirty Year's War it was baroque modified.
+The extensive Renaissance reconstruction took place in 1529–1532.
+After the Thirty Years' War, it was modified in the Baroque style.